jonthorell/synth-nu-vinyl-store/README.md

 Send email on completion of order
 Update stock when an order has been completed
 PNG file in checkout from boutique ado
-Make sure to style allauth better
+Make sure to style allauth better, or all forms really Staff view
+Curreny selector in profile

 # NOTES TO BE DELETED WHEN COMPLETE